Mark Kingsmill: Hoodoo Gurus

 In September 2001, the four ex-Gurus (Faulkner, Grossman, Kingsmill and Shepherd) performed as The Moops, and were later called Persian Rugs.
 As the Persian Rugs they recorded a five-track EP, Mr. Tripper.
 In June 2002, Grossman left, and was replaced by bassist Kendall James (ex Thurston Howlers, Crusaders).
 The new line-up of the Persian Rugs recorded their debut album, Turkish Delight, which was released in August 2003.
 In early 2003 Hoodoo Gurus reformed and in the following March they released their eighth studio album, Mach Schau, undertaking tours of Australia, Europe and the United States.
 It wasn't until March 2010 that they released their next album Purity of Essence.

 Hoodoo Gurus iconic status on the Australian rock scene was acknowledged when they were inducted into the 2007 ARIA Hall of Fame.
 In January 2015 the band announced that Kingsmill would be retiring from the band – thirty one years after joining.
 His last performances were in May 2015, at the Be My Guru – Evolution Revolution concerts at Sydney's Powerhouse Museum as part of the Vivid Festival.
 According to Faulkner, Kingsmill left because "he feels he's had enough of this vagabond rock 'n' roll lifestyle we all lead.
 Though he still enjoys playing drums, Mark has completely lost his appetite for the endless travelling and the many hours of hotel room boredom.
 The physical demands of playing the drums as energetically as he does are also exacting a higher toll on his body than ever before."
 He was replaced in the group by Nik Rieth.

 Kingsmill briefly returned to Hoodoo Gurus in March 2016, he temporarily replaced Rieth for their Day of the Green tour.

 Personal life

-Kingsmill's younger brother, Richard is the musical director at the Australian youth radio, Triple J.
+Kingsmill's younger brother, Richard was a presenter on the Australian youth radio, triple j, for decades, and later director of several stations at ABC Radio, until his resignation in December 2023.

 Kingsmill was married to Catherine, a fabric artist based in Maitland, New South Wales.
 The pair had met in 1978 and had one child together.
 They subsequently divorced, Catherine declared "we are still friends.
 A marriage is just really hard to keep together when you're not together, but we never had a falling out or anything like that.”

 In mid-1996 Kingsmill injured himself, two weeks into the start of Hoodoo Gurus' Blue Cave Tour; he had leapt up from his drum kit and toppled backwards.
 He tore tendons and nerves in his left arm, which required surgery before he could rejoin the group and resume their tour.